utiso/dorkbot/README.md

                         Add an ip/host/regex pattern to the blacklist --delete-blacklist-item ITEM
-                        Delete an item from the blacklist --flush-blacklist     Flush table of blacklist items
+                        Delete an item from the blacklist --flush-blacklist     Delete all blacklist items
 </pre>

 Requirements